Downhill mountain biking: Russia

 Some of the notable Russian downhill venues are ski-comp, the ski complex "Metallurg" (Bannoe lake, Magnitogorsk), Mashuk, and Chaget mountains.
 And in the city of Novosibirsk has a trail for such races.
 It is located in the CHP-5.

 Slovenia

 A scenic view in Slovenia from the Julian Alps.

-Slovenia's vast hilly landscape and undamaged nature make very good conditions for downhill cycling, thus one of the world's top, not only tracks but riders are also in Slovenia.
-The famous tracks that are included in the world cup are at a ski resort the ski resort Kranjska Gora in the northwest tip of Slovenia, while the other track is on the ski resort hill Pohorje at Slovenia's second largest city Maribor.
+Slovenia's hilly terrain and well-preserved natural environment provide excellent conditions for downhill cycling, producing both top tracks and riders.
+World Cup tracks include the course at Kranjska Gora ski resort in the northwest and the track on Pohorje hill at Maribor, the country's second-largest city.

 South Africa

 While downhill racing is not currently a very big sport in South Africa it is growing rapidly.
 South Africa boasts some great tracks and riders, especially from the Western Cape and Kwa-Zulu Natal provinces.
 In the Western Cape, the best trails are Jonkershoek near Stellenbosch, and there are downhill playgrounds in Paarl, Helderberg in Somerset-West (hometown of Andrew and Jonty Neethling), Zevenwacht near Kuilsrivier, and Witfontein in George.
 They provide quite technical, but fun trails.
 Ferncliff and World's View in Pietermaritzburg (Greg Minnaar's hometown) are world class.
 Helderkruin (west of Johannesburg), Klapperkop in Pretoria, and Gillooly's Farm in Johannesburg are also popular.
 South Africa hosted the first round of the 2009 UCI Mountain Bike World Cup in Pietermaritzburg.